ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/attachments/indexing.dotnet.markdown

 {NOTE: }

 * __Static indexes__:
-  Both attachments' details and content can be within inside a static-index definition.
+  Both attachments' details and content can be indexed within a static-index definition.

 * __Auto-indexes__:
   Auto-indexing attachments via dynamic queries is not available at this time.